arco-design/arco-design/site/docs/designlab/use-theme-package.en-US.md

 #### Need to load styles on demand

-Introduce the theme package through the [ArcoWebpack plugin](https://github.com/arco-design/arco-plugins/blob/main/packages/plugin-webpack-react/README.md) or [Arco Vite plugin](https://github.com/arco-design/arco-plugins/blob/main/packages/plugin-vite-react/README.md)
+Introduce the theme package through the [Arco plugins](https://github.com/arco-design/arco-plugins/blob/main/README.md).

 Introduce the `@arco-plugins/webpack-react` plugin in the webpack configuration.
 Specify the theme package name through the `theme` field.